 Practice 2 is returning only $242 per hour, with $163 coming from P3’s efforts and $78 coming from A6’s.
 Comparing A6’s salary cost per hour to those of Practice 2 and Practice 3 indicates that A6’s hourly pay is the lowest of all associates.

-P3 has the lowest billing rate per hour, least personal billable hours, and has only one additional revenue contributor.
-Practice 2’s marketing costs are substantially higher than Practice 1 and 3’s, which may be indicative of a young and building practice.
+P3 has the lowest billing rate per hour, the least personal billable hours, and has only one additional revenue contributor.
+Practice 2’s marketing costs are substantially higher than Practice 1 and 3’s, which may indicate a young and building practice.
 It is important to consider the non-economic or strategic components accompanying a result before fully weighing an interim profit per hour analysis.

 Practice 3

-Practice 3 is returning $663 per hour, with only $185 per hour attributable to Partner 1’s time.
-Practice 3 also benefits from A 3 and PL 1 working remotely and not being subject to an office space allocation.
+Practice 3 returns $663 per hour, with only $185 per hour attributable to Partner 1’s time.
+Practice 3 also benefits from A 3 and PL 1 working remotely without being subject to an office space allocation.

 In some firms, this can be controversial, but if this example were an actual practice and the remote attorney and paralegal were delivering the indicated results, it would be foolish to allocate overhead to these positions arbitrarily.